Processing math: 100%

 1Note that Greiner[Gr10] includes a reproduction of the Struckmeier paper[Str08].

-This page titled 17.7: Lorentz-invariant formulations of Hamiltonian Mechanics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.7: Lorentz-invariant formulations of Hamiltonian Mechanics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.